snmallick2401/100-days-of-coding/Day 2/README.md

+Below is a sample README.md file for your Day 2 project:

+---

-# Tip Calculator - Day 2
+# Day 2: Tip Calculator

-Welcome to my **Tip Calculator** project – Day 2 of my 100 Days of Code challenge!
-This simple Python program calculates how much each person should pay when splitting a bill, including tip.
+This is a simple Python tip calculator project that I developed on Day 2 of my 100 Days of Code challenge.
+The script calculates how much each person should pay by splitting both the bill and the tip equally.

-## Overview
+## Project Overview

-This program performs the following steps:
-- **Inputs:**
+The tip calculator asks the user for:
 - The total bill amount.
 - The tip percentage (e.g., 10%, 12%, or 15%).
-  - The number of people to split the bill.
+- The number of people splitting the bill.

-- **Calculations:**
+It then calculates:
-  - It computes the tip amount per person.
+- The tip per person.
-  - It calculates each person's share of the original bill.
+- The share of the bill per person.
-  - It sums these amounts to determine the total each person should pay.
+- The total amount each person should pay (bill share + tip).

-- **Output:**
-  - The final amount is displayed with a rupee symbol (₹) and formatted to two decimal places.
+The output is formatted to two decimal places and uses the rupee symbol (₹) instead of the dollar sign.

 ## Code